 Improve transparency in supply chain

-Connecting to a digital platform like PortXchange to share the terminals planning in real-time means terminals significantly improve their communication with their customers.
+Connecting to a digital platform like PortXchange Synchronizer to share the terminals planning in real-time means terminals significantly improve their communication with their customers.
 Without any extra efforts through automated warnings, customers stay updated in case of any changes on the terminal’s side.
 This digital way of communication is less labor-intensive and a more efficient alternative to periodic updates.
-It goes beyond bilateral communication and ensures an all-round transparency in the supply chain.
+It goes beyond bilateral communication and ensures all-around transparency in the supply chain.

 Reduce GHG emissions

 The expectations from shareholders across all businesses are slowly shifting from focusing solely on economic targets.
 Sustainability and emission targets, also gain attention.
 By sharing their data and using the same source of information as all other parties in the port, terminals contribute to reducing CO2 and NOx emissions.

 In today’s connected world, a terminal cannot wash its hands off from the emissions a ship has generated while waiting for a berth at the terminal.
 The terminal has a responsibility to ensure that this is kept to a minimum, which is easily achieved using the JIT arrival concept.

 Furthermore, increasingly customers and end-users are keen on being aware of the carbon footprint generated by the entire supply chain of a particular product.
 Optimum planning will ensure housekeeping moves or shuffling moves (non-value-added operations that need additional power and resources) are kept to a minimum.

 It sounds like a logical thing to do.
 Yet Just in Time Arrivals has been attempted before in shipping, and it has not yet been implemented successfully on a global scale.
 Why not?